suzie13/Sushma_S_Chandra/projects/Quadrotor_Autonomous_Control/index.md

         type: paragraph
         title: "Control"
         body: "The roll, pitch, yaw is controlled by using PID (Proportional Integral and Derivative ) algorithm. <br>
-        This allows for smooth flight in all directions with minimal overshooting or oscillations<br>
+        This allows for smooth flight in all directions with minimal overshooting or oscillations.<br>
         The PID gains were fine-tuned to gain stable and precise control of the quadrotor's orientation. <br>
         The thrust is controlled by regulating the PWM of the motors.
         <br>